Two-Channel Filter Banks on Joint Time-Vertex Graphs with Oversampled Graph Laplacian Matrix: Introduction

 Image denoising aims to remove noise while preserving structural details, and GSP has attracted significant attention for this purpose \cite{GSIP}.
 Early studies employed graph Laplacian regularization to enhance smoothness while retaining edges, and subsequent extensions with manifold-based gradient regularizers and plug-and-play unrolled optimization approaches further improved denoising performance and flexibility \cite{GLRforID,GGLR,GLRUnrolling}.
 Multiresolution and reversible graph Fourier transforms were developed for denoising, as well as image compression and watermarking \cite{GFTimage1,GFTimage2}.
-More recent work has applied graph convolutional techniques to challenging denoising tasks, including point cloud denoising, dequantization, and video super-resolution \cite{Convolutional, pointcloud1,pointcloud2,pointcloud3}.
 In parallel, graph-based wavelet and filter bank methods have been proposed for image modeling.
 For example, graph wavelet filter banks provide sparse, edge-aware image representations, achieving superior performance over conventional wavelets in nonlinear approximation and denoising \cite{biorth,PRwavelet}.
 The oversampling concept further enhances these filter banks, improving robustness in image denoising and reconstruction \cite{OGFB,OGLM,OGFT}.
-These works demonstrate the strong potential of GSP in modern image and video denoising and restoration, motivating extensions to joint time–vertex graph methodologies.
+These works demonstrate the strong potential of GSP in modern image and video denoising and restoration, motivating extensions to joint time-vertex graph methodologies.

-Against this background, this paper develops a unified framework for joint time–vertex signal processing.
+Against this background, this paper develops a unified framework for joint time-vertex signal processing.
 The framework is built on an oversampled graph Laplacian matrix extended from the vertex domain to the temporal domain, supporting bipartite expansion and redundant multiresolution representations.
-Based on this operator, a two-channel joint time–vertex oversampled filter bank is designed to satisfy perfect reconstruction on bipartite graphs and realize oversampling in both time and vertex domains via a $K$-coloring strategy.
+Based on this operator, a two-channel joint time-vertex oversampled filter bank is designed to satisfy perfect reconstruction on bipartite graphs and realize oversampling in both time and vertex domains via a $K$-coloring strategy.
 The framework is applied to signal and image/video denoising, with experiments demonstrating improved decomposition and reconstruction performance compared to existing methods, highlighting its potential at the intersection of GSP and image processing.